leifehetland/the-one-quiz-leifehetland/README.md

 1. Explain what hoisting is.
 Provide your answer below.

   **Student answer: **
+  Hoisting is the where in Javascript we declare all our variables at the top for the purpose of scope.

 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.

   **Student answer: **
+  A callback is a reference to a piece of executable code that we set up if we want to execute in somewhere else in our code.

+  function callback(banana) {
+    var banana = 2;
+  }

+  function fruit(callback) {
+    console.log("Yum");
+  }

 ## Functions and operators